 9. What musical instrument have you tried to learn to play?

 Guitar and Piano, I have tried.
 The only instrument that I learned to play proficiently is my voice.
 I have sung with the Hawaii Opera Theater (HOT), the San Diego Master Chorale, and the Washington National Opera.
 Singing is great fun.
 It is like writing on air, and is very powerful when words are sung with intention.

 10. Anything you wish you had learned earlier?

 I am not sure.
 Maybe not to doubt myself so much.

 11. Do you like to do crafts or draw or even paint?

 I paint and draw with air—I sing.
-I love to do that and I am told that I am quite good (which is a plus).
+I have always loved to sing and I am told that I am quite good (which is a plus).
 The photo below was taken in 1992 when I was singing the National Anthem for the commissioning of the USS Essex (LHD 2).